almostearthling/whenever/README.md

 ## Conclusion

-The configuration of **Whenever** might be difficult, especially for complex aspects such as events and conditions based on DBus.
-In this sense, since **Whenever** does not provide a GUI, the features of the Python based **When** are not completely matched.
+The configuration of **whenever** might be difficult, especially for complex aspects such as events and conditions based on DBus.
+In this sense, since **whenever** does not provide a GUI, the features of the Python based **When** are not completely matched.
 However, this happens to be a significant step towards solution of [issue #85](https://github.com/almostearthling/when-command/issues/85) in the Python version.
-Moreover, **Whenever** gains some useful features (such as the _Lua_ embedded interpreter) in this transition, as well as the possibility of running on many platforms instead of being confined to a restricted number of versions of Ubuntu Linux, and the very low impact on the system in terms of resource usage.
+Moreover, **whenever** gains some useful features (such as the _Lua_ embedded interpreter) in this transition, as well as the possibility of running on many platforms instead of being confined to a restricted number of versions of Ubuntu Linux, and the very low impact on the system in terms of resource usage.

-I am considering **Whenever** as the evolution of the **When** operational engine, and future versions of **When** itself (which will bump its version number to something more near to the awaited _2.0.0_) will only implement the GUIs that might (or might not) be used to configure **Whenever** and to control it from the system tray in a more sophisticated way than the one allowed by the minimal C++ based utility.
+I am considering **whenever** as the evolution of the **When** operational engine, and future versions of **When** itself (which will bump its version number to something more near to the awaited _2.0.0_) will only implement the GUIs that might (or might not) be used to configure **whenever** and to control it from the system tray in a more sophisticated way than the one allowed by the minimal C++ based utility.

 ## License